sofpn/rprimer/README.md

 ### Overview

 rprimer provides functions for designing (RT)-(q/dd)PCR assays from multiple DNA sequence alignments.
-In this document, I demonstrate how to use the package by designing an RT-(q/d)PCR assay for detection of hepatitis E virus, which is a highly variable RNA virus.
+The design process is built on three

-The design process is built on three functions:
+functions:

   - `getConsensusProfile()`: returns an `RprimerProfile` object, which is used as input for;